About Deniz Mehmet – Addiction Hypnotherapist & Recovery Coach

-It was actually through witnessing a dear friend of mine recover from a heavy, twenty-year addiction, by seeing a great Cognitive Hypnotherapist (Hugh Osborne), which first made me pursue a career in Cognitive Hypnotherapy.
-Witnessing this almost effortless freedom from a twenty-year-old addiction was enough for me, I had to join the fight.
-I was lucky enough to train in one of the best schools out there, and under one of the greatest teachers I could have ever hoped for.
-The Quest Institute, and Cognitive Hypnotherapy, were founded by Trevor Silvester – a pioneer, a thought leader, and 25 year veteran in the field of Therapy and personal development.
-I have since, also done some training under Hugh Osborne, learning his powerful techniques and becoming certified in his method, and have even had the pleasure of being an assistant on one of his workshops.
+It was actually through witnessing a dear friend of mine get help to recover from a heavy, twenty-year addiction, by seeing a great Cognitive Hypnotherapist (Hugh Osborne), which first made me pursue a career in Cognitive Hypnotherapy.
+Witnessing this almost effortless freedom from a twenty-year addiction was enough for me, I had to join the fight.
+I was lucky enough to train in one of the best schools out there, and under one of the greatest teachers, I could have ever hoped for.
+The Quest Institute, and Cognitive Hypnotherapy, were founded by Trevor Silvester – a pioneer, a thought leader, and 25-year veteran in the field of Therapy and personal development.
+I have since, also done training under Hugh Osborne, learning his powerful techniques and becoming certified in his methods.
+I now have the pleasure of assisting him in his workshops where he teaches other hypnotherapists his methods.